connormayer/phonological_software/README.md

 * [Open Speech Corpora](https://github.com/coqui-ai/open-speech-corpora): A GitHub repo that is a directory to open-access speech corpora.
 * [RedTyp](https://github.com/jhdeov/RedTyp): A cross-linguistic database of reduplication patterns, along with a finite-state implementation (for 2-way FSTs), incomparable to the [Graz Database on Reduplication](http://reduplication.uni-graz.at/).
 * [StressTyp](http://st2.ullet.net/?): A cross-linguistic database of stress patterns, along with a finite-state implementation (FSAs).
+* [UCLA Phonetics Lab Archive](archive.phonetics.ucla.edu/): A cross-linguistic database of recoreded word lists and other material.
 * [WikiPron](https://github.com/CUNY-CL/wikipron/): A cross-linguistic database of IPA transcriptons that are extracted from Wiktionary.

 ## Speech corpus tools